NikoBiele/RayTraceHeatTransfer.jl/README.md

 xLayersWidth[:,1] = [0.0, 1.0]; # bottom
 xLayersWidth[:,2] = [0.0, 1.0]; # top
 ```
 Now that our bounding geometry has been defined, it is time to mesh it.
 We mesh it twice.
 We need a coarse mesh since it is much more efficient to ray trace on a coarse mesh.
 But we also want our results to be fine-grained, so we map the absorption points to a fine mesh.
 We use the 'geometry' function to mesh the geometry.
-First the coarse geometry:
+First the coarse geometry mesh:
 ```julia
 displayGeometry = false; # do not show the geometry
 # define the number of coarse splits in each enclosure